What to Do When Your Dog Swallows a Toy | Pet Boarding Resort | Pet Palace

 • Diarrhea or constipation

 Unfortunately, if your dog swallows a toy, there can be further complications that come along.
-If it wasn’t the first time, there can be small portions that come together and form a physical obstruction.
-Things can also unravel and cause problems in the small intestine.
+If it wasn’t the first time, small pieces of materials could come together and form a physical obstruction.
+Items can also unravel and cause problems in the small intestine.
 Lastly, the sharp edges of plastic or bones can pierce your pup’s intestine, causing an abdominal infection.
 For these reasons, we recommend calling a vet immediately.

 What Should I Do If My Dog Swallows a Toy?

-The most important thing to know if your pet swallows a toy, or if you suspect he has, is that time is of the essence.
+The most important thing to know if your pet swallows a toy, or if you suspect they have, is that time is of the essence.
 Rather than waiting to see if it will “pass,” or attempting to induce vomiting on your own, contact your vet immediately.
 If it’s after-hours and your vet can’t be reached, call an emergency vet clinic.

 Upon arrival at the vet clinic, your dog may receive a physical examination combined with X-rays, an ultrasound, or a doggy endoscopy to find the root of the issue.